microsoft/ignite-learning-paths/ops/ops40/README.md

 **Add Unit Test**

-- Add the following stage to the pipeline, click save, which will start a new run.
+1. Add the following stage to the pipeline, click **Save**, which will start a new run.

 ```
 - stage: test